AmitTzah/exercise_timer_app/README.md

     *   **Alternating Sets (If enabled):** Cycles through one set of each exercise before moving to the next set number for any exercise.
 For example, if you have Exercise A (3 sets) and Exercise B (2 sets), the order would be: A-Set1, B-Set1, A-Set2, B-Set2, A-Set3.
     *   **Workout Levels:** The total number of sets for each exercise is dynamically adjusted based on the selected level (1-10), ensuring a strictly increasing total set count across levels.
 The total set count is rounded up after the percentage increase.
     *   **Survival Mode:** The workout repeats indefinitely.
 The main timer displays elapsed time (counts up) instead of time remaining.
 The session ends only when the user manually presses "Finish Workout".
+*   The app emits a "workout_started.wav" sound at the beginning of each workout.
 *   The app emits a "Next-Set.wav" sound at the end of each interval, immediately followed by the `exercise_name.wav` sound for the upcoming exercise, signaling the end of the current interval and the immediate start of the next exercise's set.
     *   **Display during workout:**
         *   Current exercise to perform.
         *   Current set number for that exercise (e.g., "Pullups: Set 3/10, Reps: 12").